elbartostrikesagain/ListProcManager/README.txt

-This was a large hackfest, not complete.
+This was a large hackfest, code is terrible not complete but it works.
 I'll make a readme if anyone is interseted.

 ---Sample config file setup
 	//This file is not used, it is just for demo purposes